altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Fighting against time itself.~
 "M::Rossin, can we switch?"
 "R::No time!
-And I don’t think that I would be able to do anything to him anyway" ~There wasn’t much hallway, and that thing was striding towards her now.~ "R::Duck into one of these rooms, they lock from the inside."
+And I don't think that I would be able to do anything to him anyway" ~There wasn't much hallway, and that thing was striding towards her now.~ "R::Duck into one of these rooms, they lock from the inside."
 *She grabbed the door...*
 ~It opened inward.~